shadowmoose/RedditDownloader/docs/Advanced_Usage/Settings.md

 **--category.setting** -  See [Changing Settings](#changing-settings) for usage.

-**list_settings** - Print a list of all Settings, their descriptions, and their default values.
+**--list_settings** - Print a list of all Settings, their descriptions, and their default values.
 Exits after printing.

 **--source, -s** - Regex pattern.
 If specified, only sources - loaded from the settings file - with aliases matching a supplied pattern will be checked.
 This argument can be passed multiple times, to specify multiple patterns.